nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Searches for tasks with an associated tag.
 Tag is case-insensitive for your convenience.

 One Tag allowed.
-Tag provided mut be alphanumerical.
+Tag provided must be alphanumerical.

 Application: Used to find tasks that are similar in nature.